redxtreme/javascript-development-environment/README.md

 # javascript-development-environment
-This is a starter kit to use when building a new javascript application
+This is a boilerplate to use when building a new javascript application.

+##To run in non verbose mode mode
+npm start -s